Ojooh/365days-of-watching-and-praying/log.md

 * Life as a whole is hinged on the law of seedtime and harvest - Gen 8:22.
 * There is a seed in every man and how we use that seed determines what will be the outcome of our lives - Matt.
 13:12
 * Abundance comes by recognizing we have something (a seed) on our insides

+### Day 33: February 2, 2018
+##### Focus: Love for God

+**Today's Progress**: Explored the book of Joshua 21-24.

+**Thoughts:**
+* Whatever God says about an individual or nation, He is committed to perform.
+However, there is always what to do to see those words fulfilled and that involves warring - Josh.
+21:45, I Tim.
+1:18